Hellenic Train

-Hellenic Train S.A., formerly TrainOSE S.A. (ΤραινΟΣΕ Α.Ε.), is a private railway company in Greece which currently operates passenger and freight trains on OSE lines.
-TrainOSE was acquired in September 2017 by the Italian national railway company, Ferrovie dello Stato Italiane.
+Hellenic Train S.A., formerly TrainOSE S.A. (ΤραινΟΣΕ Α.Ε.), is a private railway company in Greece which operates passenger and freight trains on OSE lines.
+Hellenic Train employs train crews, operators and manages most of the rail services throughout the Greek railway network, leasing rolling stock owned by GAIAOSE except for ETR 470 trains.

 The company was a subsidiary of the Hellenic Railways Organisation (OSE) until 2008, when it became an independent state-owned company until its privatisation in 2017.

-Hellenic Train employs train crews, operators and manages the most of rail services throughout the Greek railway network, leasing rolling stock owned by GAIOSE except for ETR 470 trains.
+TrainOSE was acquired in September 2017 by the Italian national railway company Ferrovie dello Stato Italiane.
 In 2022 the company rebranded as Hellenic Train.

 History

 The company was a subsidiary of the Hellenic Railways Organisation (OSE) and had been since 2005.
 Before 2005 it had been an in-house service of OSE.
 In 2008 the company became an independent state-owned company.
-In 2017 it became a wholly-owned subsidiary of the FS Italiane Group.
+In 2017 it became a wholly owned subsidiary of the FS Italiane Group.